 The Non-Executive of Brewin Dolphin (BDNHF) is Buying Shares

-Yesterday, the Non-Executive of Brewin Dolphin (BDNHF), Phillip Monks, bought shares of BDNHF for $99.48K.
+Yesterday, the Non-Executive of Brewin Dolphin (BDNHF), Caroline Taylor, bought shares of BDNHF for $22.84K.

-This is Monks’ first transaction since reporting a Buy transaction on GB:ALD back in December 2015 In addition to Phillip Monks, one other BDNHF executive reported Buy trades in the last month.
+This recent transaction increases Caroline Taylor’s holding in the company by 52% to a total of $65.8K.
+In addition to Caroline Taylor, 2 other BDNHF executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>